Gronis/gb-save-manager/README.md

 Gameboy Cartridges has different chips which works slightly differently.
 Most if not all original Gameboy and Gameboy Color cartridges should be supported.
 Here is a list of supported Cartridge Mapper Types:

 * MBC1
-* MBC2** (From v1.1 and onwards)
+* MBC2** (From v1.1 or higher)
 * MBC3
 * MBC5
 * MBC5 with rumble pack **
+* Gameboy Camera (From v1.2 or higher) ***

 \*\* Only tested in emulator since I don't own any game of this kind.

+\*\*\* Only 128kB supported Flash Cartridge will extract all images.
+Most newer flash cartridges should support this, but older Everdrive cartridges might only support up to 32kB.

+## Unsupported Cartridges:
 There are also a bunch of multi-rom cartridge and unofficial cartridges.
 These are most likely unsupported.
+This includes the official flash cartridge: Nintendo Power "GB Memory Cartridge".

+Also, these official games are currently unsupported because of their MBC mapper types:

+* **Net de Get: Mini-Game @ 100** (This game uses MBC6)
+* **Kirby Tilt 'n' Tumble** (This game uses MBC7)

 ## How to use it